zydou/arti/doc/dev/notes/relay-dns.md

-  * stop instructing exit operators to run `unbound` or other local recursive resolvers; instead, we will recommend using the ISP's resolver (the ISP already sees all outgoing connections, so we wouldn't be leaking any additional information by doing this)
+  * stop instructing exit operators to run `unbound` or other local recursive resolvers; instead, we will recommend using the ISP's resolver
   * internally, `arti-relay` will use a caching stub resolver, ideally one that supports DoE and DNSSEC

 ### Implementation